 DIY Cleaning TipsFibermarkMTC

-Mark Goodman is a second generation carpet, upholstery, area rug and leather cleaning, restorative, protection and restoration expert.
-Located in Santa Monica, CA. Mark and his company are contacted from designers, showrooms and manufacturers from around the world to help problem solve issues they may have.
-Mark can be reached at his office at 310-399-2066 or by email Mark@fibermarkmtc.com.
-If you have questions or need a cleaning tip, feel free contact Mark who can provide expert advice and responses to your questions.
+Mark Goodman is a second-generation carpet, fabric cleaning, upholstery, area rug, leather cleaning, restorative, protection, and restoration expert.
+Located in Santa Monica, CA. Mark and his company are contacted by designers, showrooms, and manufacturers from around the world to help problem solve issues they may have.
+Mark can be reached at his office at 310-399-2066, or by email at Mark@fibermarkmtc.com.
+If you have questions or need a cleaning tip, feel free to contact Mark for expert advice and responses to your questions.

 TO CURTAIL SPAM ALL QUESTIONS ARE HELD FOR APPROVAL BEFORE POSTING ONLINE